Zipping across the Old Testament

 I have decided to follow Jesus;

-2. Though I may wonder, I still will follow;
+No turning back, no turning back. - Though I may wonder, I still will follow;

 Though I may wonder, I still will follow;